jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 ### 409 Effect of expiry, suspension, or cancellation of licence on appointments
 (1) The expiry or cancellation of a licence does not, of itself, terminate an appointment held by the licensee or any authorised body (but, if the person continues to hold the appointment and does not obtain a licence, or authorisation under a licence, that covers the appointment, the person may contravene section 388).
 (2) If a licence is suspended, the person or persons to whom the suspension relates are taken not to hold, or be authorised by, that licence while the suspension is in effect.

+### 409A Restriction on suspending or cancelling licence to act as financial institution
+(1) The FMA must not suspend or cancel a licence that covers the service of acting as a financial institution unless the Reserve Bank has given its consent.
+(2) The Reserve Bank may withhold its consent only if the Reserve Bank is satisfied,— (a) in a case where the licensee is a registered bank or a licensed NBDT, that withholding the consent is necessary for maintaining a sound and efficient financial system:
+  (b) in a case where the licensee is a licensed insurer, that withholding the consent is necessary for maintaining a sound and efficient insurance sector.
+(3) This section does not prevent the FMA from exercising a power under section 403 or 414(2).

 ### Subpart 3 — Monitoring and enforcement of licences